Integrate the client-side SDK

 },

-}Field requirements
+};Field requirements

 The following fields require specific formatting or logic to ensure security and compliance: